Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-qHeo-7n5tyE.md

 ### Transcript

-> it's marked as in progress wait what what are you talking about in progress sent by a developer oh no oh wait i need to log in and see who did that where's my we did it oh i can't remember my password whatever
+> it's marked as in progress wait what what are you talking about in progress sent by a developer oh no oh wait I need to log in and see who did that where's my we did it oh I can't remember my password whatever